 Turn off the heat and add the butter.
 Then pour in the set aside mixture and mix well.
 Fold in the pecans and pour over shortbread.
 Bake for 40 minutes.
 Once done, remove from the oven and let cool for 3 hours.

 For the butter, I make my own by blending different vegetable oils with an emulsifier.
 This ensures that I know exactly what is in my butter.
 If you would like to make your own, do some online research- there are loads of recipes out there.
 (I am currently working on one for my book ;) Luckily, there are many plant based butters on the market these days.
 If your local grocery store does not carry any, ask them and they usually will begin to- I've actually done this myself.

 For the milk, I used unsweetened almond milk.
 You could get away with using soy or coconut as well.
 I always recommend using unflavored and unsweetened.

 For the lemon zest, use a microplane.
 If you don't have one, you should seriously get one as they are a must have in the kitchen.
 Also, only use the bright yellow part of the skin, the white part is bitter.
 I've seen people scrape and scrape.
 No m'am!
 Just the surface please.

 For the pecans, you can use chopped, it's totally ok to.
 It just looks prettier to use halves.

 When slicing, the first piece may be more difficult to get out than the rest, but once you do, it is a breeze.
 I used a non-stick baking pan.
 If you are scared, you can put parchment paper in the pan to help you remove the pieces, but because the shortbread is so buttery and because the filling sets, it is really easy to get out.
 If you need to quicken things up, you can place the pan in the fridge to shave off some time.
 That's what I did!

 Shoutout to my girl Isa Chandra for always having amazing recipes to fall back on.
-She's the queen bee y'all!
+She helped me in figuruing out the perfect filling for this one.
+She's the vegan queen bee y'all!